TheCyberVault/CIA-Triad/README.md

 - **Scalability and Elasticity**: Allows systems to scale up by addidng additional hardware resources such as memory, processing power, bandwith capability, and/or drive space.
 - **Patching**: Ensures systems stay up to date with the most current patches.

-## Why is the CIA Triad Important?

-The CIA Triad is crucial for protecting against cyber threats and ensuring the resilience of information systems.
-Adherence to these principles is not just a matter of technical security but is also of paramount importance for business continuity, reputation management, and legal compliance.

-## Business Impact

-- **Confidentiality Breaches**: Unauthorized access to sensitive data can lead to financial losses, legal repercussions, and damage to a company's reputation.
-- **Integrity Violations**: Data tampering can result in flawed decision-making, disrupt business processes, and undermine trust in digital transactions.
-- **Availability Disruptions**: Downtime or inaccessibility of critical systems can lead to operational interruptions, loss of revenue, and erosion of customer trust.

 Incorporating the CIA Triad into business strategies and IT policies helps organizations protect their assets, maintain customer trust, and achieve competitive advantages in the marketplace.